 In 2001, the Company's Board of Directors adopted a Non-Qualified Deferred Compensation Plan.
 Under the terms of the Non-Qualified Deferred Compensation Plan, the Company will provide deferred compensation for a select group of management or highly compensated employees, within the meaning of Sections 201(2), 301(a)(3) and 401(a)(1) of the Employee Retirement Income Security Act of 1974, as amended.
 The Board has appointed a committee of the Company to be the plan administrator and to determine the employees who are eligible to participate in the plan.
 The employees who participate may elect to defer a portion of their compensation into the plan.
 The Company may contribute into the plan at the discretion of the Company's Board of Directors.
-The Company did not make any contributions during 2016, 2015 or 2014.
+The Company did not make any contributions for 2017 and 2016.

-NON-QUALIFIED DEFERRED COMPENSATION FOR FISCAL 2016
+NON-QUALIFIED DEFERRED COMPENSATION FOR FISCAL 2017

-The following table sets forth contributions to the deferred compensation account of the Named Executive Officers in fiscal 2016 and the aggregate balance of deferred compensation of the Named Executive Officers at December 31, 2016.
+The following table sets forth contributions to the deferred compensation account of the Named Executive Officers in fiscal 2017 and the aggregate balance of deferred compensation of the Named Executive Officers at December 31, 2017.

-Executive Registrant

-Contributions Contributions Aggregate Aggregate Aggregate

-In Last In Last Earnings in Last Withdrawals/ Balance at Last

-Fiscal Year Fiscal Year Fiscal Year Distributions Fiscal Year End
+Executive Contributions In Last Fiscal Year Registrant Contributions In Last Fiscal Year Aggregate Earnings in Last Fiscal Year Aggregate Withdrawals/ Distributions Aggregate Balance at Last Fiscal Year End

 Name (\$) (\$) (\$) (\$) (\$)

-Scott M. Quist \$ 543,573
+Scott M. Quist - \$ 461,029

-Garrett S. Sill
+Garrett S. Sill - - -

-Stephen C. Johnson
+Stephen C. Johnson - - - - -

-S. Andrew Quist
+S. Andrew Quist - - - - -

 Jeffrey R. Stephens